joj-macho/Pygame-Playground/block-eater-game-v1/README.md

    - Food blocks spawning at random intervals.
    - Continuous checks for collisions between the player block and food blocks.

-- **Player Movement**: Players can control the block's movement using arrow keys (up, down, left, right) or wsad keys.
+- **Player Movement**: Players can control the block's movement using arrow keys (up, down, left, right) or WASD keys.
 The block moves smoothly in the specified direction.

 - **Food Spawning**: Food blocks spawn at random positions on the screen at intervals.